 COURSE CONTENT is accessible 24/7 via our online platform to fit into your schedule.
 This content includes dynamic videos, real-time quizzes, and recorded lectures.

-is the cornerstone of our social work curriculum.
+Field experience is the cornerstone of our social work curriculum.
 Our field placement team works with students to identify their educational and professional interests and find meaningful clinical sites in or near their own community.
-Students will complete 1,050 hours of field education throughout their time in the program.
-The foundation year placement is 16 hours each week for two academic semesters.
-The advanced year placement is 20 hours each week, also for two academic semesters.
+Students will complete a minimum of 1,040 hours of field education throughout their time in the program.
+The foundation year placement requires 16 hours each week for two academic terms.
+The advanced year placement is 24 hours each week, also for two academic terms.
 Through these field placements, SocialWork@Simmons students are able to apply the theories and skills learned in the classroom in direct practice with clients.

 Our online platform is designed to foster collaboration and real connections between classmates and professors.
 Students and faculty grow their network and their connection to the program by creating profiles to get to know one another.
 They are also able to form social groups based on interest and location.
 Students are able to log into the online classroom for discussion groups, small group projects, and even happy hours.